Testing

 assert(element.innerText === "Current count: 42");

-Note, that the assert function used on this page are not included in rvx.
+Note, that the assert function used on this page is not included in rvx.

 Synchronous Tests